mscodemonkey/lighterr_for_sonarr_3/README.md

 # Lighterr for Sonarr 3
 Light theme for Sonarr v3

+I'm still refining it so will update it as I make changes and find any old dark stuff I missed :-)

 ## Installation
 I will do some proper installation instructions and maybe a version that autoupdates etc... but for now you'll need to use the Stylus plugin for Chrome or Firefox.